ginacassin/Github-Analytica/README.md

 ## Project structure

-The project consists of x number of scripts, each with a specific purpose.
+The project consists of 10 scripts, each with a specific purpose.
 They are built from an interface in order to streamline the coding process.

 The scripts, and a brief explanation of what they do, are as follows: